SAFEGUARDING

 • organised competitions

-Appropriate background checking shall be undertaken for any adult engaged by us in connection with an event or activity involving children, wherever this is required by law (see the relevant section above).
+Appropriate background checking shall be undertaken for any adult engaged by us in connection with an event or activity involving children, wherever required by law (see the relevant section above).
+For certain types of events or activities, we may issue an additional code of conduct, a specific policy, or other specific requirements relevant for that occasion.
+Any such additional documentation will be made available to all those concerned (staff, parents/guardians etc.) in advance.

 Venues

-We have carried out a health and safety risk assessment of this location in reference to its safety and suitability for children.
-Where any events or activities are held at any other location we shall also carry out a risk assessment.
+Any events or activities held by us will typically take place at: schools, outdoor venues, leisure centres, gyms.
+We will have carried out a health and safety risk assessment for the location in reference to its safety and suitability for children.
+Where any event is held at another location we shall also carry out a risk assessment.
+The fire-safety procedure at the location will be confirmed with the venue management/administration.

 First Aid

-Any accident or injury concerning a child should be brought to the attention of the nearest first aider and should thereafter be formally reported to an available Allocated Safeguarding Officer.
+Any accident or injury concerning a child should be brought to the attention of the nearest first-aider and thereafter formally reported to the DSL (or Deputy).
+Where children attend alongside a parent or guardian, the parent/guardian should ensure that the children are properly supervised.

 MANAGING BEHAVIOUR OF CHILDREN GENERALLY

-Whenever any adult engaged by us is faced with challenging or inappropriate behaviour from a child or with conflict between children, they must:
+Whenever any adult engaged by us is faced with challenging or inappropriate behaviour from a child or conflict between children, they must:

 • treat each child fairly and equally